- Vietnam Itinerary 12 Days

-In the afternoon, from the marina area, our cruiser passes by Dog Head and Swan Islands, Ba Hang Floating villages (with floating houses), Incense Burner then Thumb Islands before reaching Surprising Cave for an hour of exploration.
+In the afternoon, from the marina area, our cruise passes by Dog Head and Swan Islands, Ba Hang Floating villages (with floating houses), Incense Burner then Thumb Islands before reaching Surprising Cave for an hour of exploration.
 Afterward, we tender to visit and swim on Titop Island, which is not far from the cave.
 Here we can still challenge yourself by climbing up to the top, for a panoramic view, before heading back to swim on its sandy beach.

 As the sun sets over the bay, we head back to our cruise and relax.
 Coffee, tea, and fruits will be available on the sundeck or we can order our favorite drink from our bar.
-Halong Phoenix Cruiser keeps cruising to Coconut anchorage area, which is away from the crowded center – where most other boats stay, for our overnight escape.
+Halong Cruise keeps cruising to Coconut anchorage area, which is away from the crowded center – where most other boats stay, for our overnight escape.
 Dinner would be served with typically local seafood, we are then free to either drink or experience squid fishing before heading to our bed.